SadPencil/xna-cncnet-client-mvvm/README.md

 Note: expect a lot of bugs, massive bugs, tons of bugs.
 Report them in the issue tracker.

+## Motivation

+(1) The client mixes GUI codes with logic codes.
+Compared with an MVVM pattern, the code is harder to maintain.
+(2) Isolating the UI codes (the View project) allows modders who want a more aggressive UI tweaking playing with their own UI designs using their AI without fearing to break the client's functionality.
+The view model is designed to run even without a view.
+(3) We currently release the client in 7 variants -- a lot.
+If we add the video/animation support in the future, the DLL files will significantly grow.
+We even have two different versions of pending video support PRs.
+(4) I saw how hard it is to add the TTF support.
+I don't want developers spend all their time in implementing existing commonly and widely used GUI features.
+(5) The client does not need a game-level per-frame control.
+Avalonia provides a more efficient rendering and consumes less CPU and GPU resources.
+(6) 4K monitors are very cheap now.
+The client does not render text in an optimal way if the client scales at e.g. 200%  even we tried our best when adding TTF support.

 ## Structure

 ```diff